Vicious806/TrueCircleNewVersion/replit.md

 ## Overview

 FriendMeet is a social dining platform that connects food lovers to make new friends over meals.
-The application allows users to create and join meetups of different sizes (1-on-1, 3 people, or group), chat with participants, and coordinate dining experiences at restaurants.
+The application allows users to create and join meetups of different sizes (1-on-1, 3 people, or group), chat with participants, and coordinate dining experiences at restaurants and cafes.

 ## System Architecture